msb00003/flask-ptrans/README.md

 This collects JSON localisation files (in either format) from the source directories (by default, any subdirectories of the destination) and aggregates all the strings that belong in the same locale from all the files that are found.

 It produces one file per locale in the destination direction.
-These are in the simple, output format that `ptrans` uses.
+These are in the simple format without comments.

 ## `ptrans_untranslated`